rib/gputop/gputop-data/README.md

+# About guids.xml

+This is the authoritive registry of unique identifers for different OA unit hardware configurations.
+Userspace can reliably use these identifiers to map a configuration to corresponding normalization equations and counter meta data.

+If a hardware configuration ever changes in a backwards incompatible way (changing the semantics and/or layout of the raw counters) then it must be given a new GUID.

+mdapi-xml-convert.py will match metric sets with a GUID from this file based on an md5 hash of the hardware register configuration and skip a metric set with a warning if no GUID could be found.

+All new metric sets need to be allocated a GUID here before mdapi-xml-convert.py or i915-perf-kernelgen.py will output anything for that metric set.
+This ensures we don't automatically import new metric sets without some explicit review that that's appropriate.

+A failure to find a GUID for an older metric set most likely implies that the register configuration was changed.
+It's possible that the change is benign (e.g. a comment change) and in that case the mdapi_config_hash for the corresponding metric set below can be updated.

+The update-guids.py script is the recommended way of managing updates to this file by generate a temporary file with proposed updates that you can compare with the current guids.xml.

+# update-guids.xml

+update-guids.py can help with:

+* Recognising new metrics from VPG's MDAPI XML files

+  *(NOTE: new guids.xml entries will initially be missing the config_hash=MD5_HASH attribute until mdapi-xml-convert.py is used to generate a corresponding oa-*.xml config description)*

+* Adding a config_hash=MD5_HASH attribute to recently added guids.xml entries after mdapi-xml-convert.py has been run.

+* Allocating a GUID for a custom metric that doesn't have a counterpart in VPG's MDAPI XML files.

+  For this case you can add a stub entry with only a name like `<guid name="Foo">` to guids.xml and then running update-guids.py will output a corresponding line with the addition of an id=UUID attribute.

 # How to sync the oa-\*.xml files with latest internal MDAPI XML files

 1. E.g. copy a new `MetricsXML_BDW.xml` to `mdapi/MetricsXML_BDW.xml`